 Receiving a foot massage in pregnancy may be relaxing and is believed to be beneficial for mothers experiencing swollen feet, a common side effect of pregnancy.
-In addition, massages may help reduce anxiety, alleviate the symptoms of depression, reduce the aches and pains of pregnancy, and improve delivery and neonatal health outcomes (1).
+In addition, massages may help reduce anxiety, alleviate the symptoms of depression, reduce the aches and pains of pregnancy, and improve delivery and neonataliXThe first 28 days or the first month of a newborn’s life health outcomes (1).

 A gentle foot massage may help comfort a woman experiencing physical, physiological, and emotional changes during pregnancy.
 Read on to learn more about the benefits and safety measures to be taken while indulging in a foot massage during pregnancy.

 Can You Get A Foot Massage When Pregnant?

 Getting a foot massage helps reduce the physiological edema in the lower leg (foot swelling), which is one of the common pregnancy discomforts, especially in the third trimester.
 A foot massage is also helpful in relieving anxiety and depression, other pregnancy-related pains, and overall maternal health.
 Another type of foot massage is reflexology, which involves applying pressure to specific parts of the feet and can reduce low back or pelvic pain during pregnancy (2) (4).

 Although foot massage is safe during pregnancy, make sure your therapist is cautious about the pressure points near your ankles as they can cause uterus contractions (3).
 Any massage should be avoided during the first trimester (4).

 Foot massages should also be avoided if there are reddish, puffy, or warmer spots on the lower extremities.
 Pregnant women who have developed blood clots, hold a history of blood clots, or are toxemiciXWomen with the condition that is caused by bacteria and their toxic by-products in the blood. should also avoid a foot massage and check with their doctor before planning one (5).